E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## Overview

-This lab shows how NTP, Syslog, and SNMP provide centralized time synchronization, event logging, and network monitoring.
+This lab shows how NTP, Syslog, and SNMP provide centralized time synchronization, event logging, and network monitoring, and how they work together to make network devices easier to manage and troubleshoot.

-A router and two switches connect to a management server.
-NTP keeps device clocks synchronized, Syslog sends device events to a central location, and SNMP allows network information to be monitored remotely.
+The topology uses a router and two switches that communicate normally across the network, with a management server connected as another network endpoint rather than having every device physically connected directly to it.
+The router and switches reach the server over IP and use it for management services.
+NTP keeps device clocks synchronized, Syslog sends device events to the server with consistent timestamps, and SNMP allows the server to monitor device and interface information from one central location.

 ---